isomerpages/mindef-sg101/_social-national-identity/creating-a-shared-identity-as-singaporeans.md

 <iframe width="660" height="415" src="https://www.youtube.com/embed/dIZHmB2r7JM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Singaporeans have increasingly sought to use the flag and other national symbols to show their national pride and solidarity in ways not anticipated by the 1959 rules.
-On 13 Sep 2022, four more national symbols – our national pledge, national flower Vanda Miss Joaquim, lion head, and public seal – have been formally recognised under the new National Symbols Bill.
+On 13 September 2022, four more national symbols – our national pledge, national flower Vanda Miss Joaquim, lion head, and public seal – have been formally recognised under the new National Symbols Bill.

 #### Forging a National Identity